Transparency

 1. Feedback.
 Most importantly, users can send feedback and suggestions for the website using Canny.

 2. Prioritization.
-By having a count of the number of users who have upvoted a particular feature, I have a rough guide of how popular each piece of feedback is.
+By having a count of the number of users who have uxxpvoted a particular feature, I have a rough guide of how popular each piece of feedback is.
 I can then prioritize working on the most popular ideas.

 3. Accountability.
 This Canny board is public.
 The public aspect adds accountability for me.
 It gives me an extra reason to reply promptly and to listen to users.